dcop7/tips_and_guides/workflow/personal_productivity_system.md

 ─────────────────────────────────────
 BIG 3
 ✓  Review vendor proposal
-→  Draft roadmap slides (moved to Todoist)
+→  Draft roadmap slides
-✕  Confirm attendance for offsite (event got cancelled)
+✕  Confirm attendance for offsite (event got cancelled — cleared from Todoist too)
 - - - - - - - - - - - - - - - - - - -
 Tomorrow, maybe: review yesterday's interview feedback
 ```

-All three items started the morning as `□`.
-By evening, one is finished, one still matters but slipped to Todoist, and one simply isn't needed anymore — three different outcomes that would be indistinguishable with a single "not done" symbol.
+All three items started the morning as `□` — three tasks pulled straight from Todoist's Due in 7 days filter.
+By evening, one is finished (and checked off in Todoist too), one simply didn't happen and stays exactly where it already was, and one no longer applies at all, which gets cleared out of Todoist so it doesn't linger.
 The last line is the optional draft for tomorrow — present here, skippable on any other day.

 ---